nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * All tags of a patient are searched.

 Examples:
-* `hide patients t/ear t/nose` hides all patients with a ear OR nose tag.
+* `hide patients t/ear t/nose` hides all patients with an ear OR nose tag.

 #### Unhiding patients by name or tag: `unhide patients`